Search results for

 Price: Free /In-app purchases ($0.99 – $99.99 per item)

 TextNow is another popular option for free calls and free texts on mobile.
 It has the cleanest UI of all the apps on the list.
 It sent texts and made phone calls without any issues during our testing.
-As it turns out, TextNow also operates as a sort of MVNO.
-It has different subscription plans ranging from $9.99 to $27.99 for WiFi calls, texts, international calls and texts, and data plans.
-This is a seriously solid experience.
+As it turns out, TextNow also operates as an MVNO.
+It has different subscription plans starting from $0.99 for WiFi calls, texts, international calls and texts, and data plans.
+This is an excellent experience.
 However, free texts are limited to the United States and Canada.

 TextPlus

 TextPlus is our last pick, and it’s another solid option.
 It offers free SMS texts to the U.S. and Canada.
-It also offers free phone calls.
+It also provides free phone calls.
 However, it works on a credit system.
-You earn credits by watching ads, basically.
-You can add non-data SMS and calls for $9.99 per month (GSM phones only).
+You earn credits by watching ads.
+Add non-data SMS and calls for $9.99 monthly (GSM phones only).
 There is also an option to remove ads for $0.99 per month, and that’s the cheapest on this list.
 Finally, you can buy just credits for calls if you want to.
-The free texting worked just fine in our testing, and the UI is fairly clean as well.
-It’s certainly another good option if the previous three didn’t work for you.
+The free texting worked fine in our testing, and the UI is clean.
+It’s another good option if the previous three didn’t work for you.

 Bonus: Pulse SMS and others